anaclumos/extracranial/Research/pages/Grammarly Work Note 2023-05-25.md

 ## Why not buy a solution at [[Grammarly]]?

 The reasons for this are mainly historical.
 First, [[Grammarly]] boasts a comprehensive, personalized architecture.
 The initial setup did not include a data lake.
-At its inception, there were no suitable public alternatives available.
+At its inception, there were no suitable public [[Alternative|alternatives]] available.
 Additionally, the experimentation culture is ingrained in the user interface.
 Finally, choosing to purchase the product means adopting its unique work style.
 Our goal was to establish a work style that suited our needs.

 ## Some things to keep in mind